 The new WEG runs for two weeks and locations rotate to different parts of the world.

-WEG competitors go through a painstaking selection process and each country involved send teams that distinguish themselves as the country’s best in each particular discipline.
+WEG competitors go through a painstaking selection process, and each country involved sent teams that distinguish themselves as the country's best in each particular discipline.

 2014 WEG

 The 2014 FEI World Equestrian Games were held in Normandy, France.
-D’Ornano Stadium hosted the opening and closing ceremonies, Jumping, Dressage, Jumping Test and Eventing competition.
-Para-Dressage and Driving will be in the Prairie racecourse.
+D'Ornano Stadium hosted the opening and closing ceremonies, Jumping, Dressage, Jumping Test and Eventing competition.
+Para-Dressage and driving were at the Prairie racecourse.

 Next WEG